cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

   // -> repeat() method returns a new string with the specified number of copies of a given string.
-  // -> replace() method replaces a given string with another given string, but only the first occurrance of it.
+  // -> replace() method replaces a given string with another given string, but only the first occurrence of it.
-  // -> replaceAll() method replaces the matches of a given string with all occurances of another given string.
+  // -> replaceAll() method replaces the matches of a given string with all occurrences of another given string.

   const chirp = 'Chirp.
 Chirpy chirp. ';
   const birdSong = chirp.repeat(3);